In our last post, we built a powerful, multi-hop RAG agent. It's smart, it's complex, and it's... slow. And expensive.

 Observation: We've just cut our API costs by over 90% and made our agent significantly faster.
 The user perceives the app as "fast" because the slow Generate step only happens after all the fast routing and retrieval are done.

-How to optimize your RAG pipeline (3 techniques)
+How do you optimize your RAG pipeline?

 Let's look at three practical ways to optimize for Speed, Cost, and Quality.

-1. Speed: Parallel retrieval (Async)
+1. Speed: parallel retrieval (async)

 Problem: In our multi-hop agent, we wait for the internal search to finish, then we (maybe) do a web search.
 This is sequential and slow.